xuzhongping/kfc_thread/README.md

 # kfc_thread

-This is a user-level preemptive thread library for study
+This is a simple user-level preemptive thread library for study.